Aghosh993/QuadcopterCodebase/avionics_main_app/README.md

 # README

-This program is similar to the one in "blinky_proj" but it uses the CM3 Systick interrupt instead of a busy wait in the main application code.

-The blue led should blink on the STM32F3Discovery board when running this code, at 2 Hz
+This is the mission-critical avionics main application.
+This is the source code for the main app in the FLIGHT build of the avionics software that runs on the STM32F3 Discovery Board.